weareblahs/UntitledMusicStreamingThing/README.md

 - Music icon for placeholder image via [Wikimedia Commons](https://commons.wikimedia.org/wiki/File:Simple_Music.svg), uploaded by [Tokyoship](https://commons.wikimedia.org/wiki/User:Tokyoship).

 Some credits for code (such as Stack Overflow code) can be found under comments in the code.

+## More questions

+- How to make a user an administrator so that they can access the Distribution Portal, which is required to upload music to the platform?

+1. Encode `e92007c04006d555762093c6efa650fe` into Base64.
+You can use free tools to encode it, such as `https://base64encode.org`.
+2. Go to `http://localhost:5000/users/(BASE64_ENCODED_STRING)` on your browser, where the `BASE64_ENCODED_STRING` is the result from Step 1 (hint: starts with ZTky...)
+3. Get current user ID after logging in into Untitled Music Streaming Thing by opening up the console under Developer Tools.
+This will be used.
+4. Follow the instructions from the response given in Step 2.